ThemeBoy/SportsPress/core/readme.txt

 Developers can contribute via the [SportsPress GitHub Repository](https://github.com/ThemeBoy/SportsPress/blob/master/CONTRIBUTING.md).

-Translators can contribute new languages to SportsPress through [Transifex](https://www.transifex.com/projects/p/sportspress/).
+Translators can contribute to SportsPress translations through [Transifex](https://www.transifex.com/projects/p/sportspress/).

 = Stay Current =
 To keep up with the latest updates and new features, be sure to do the following: